 Karnataka GI tag is soaring high.
 A GI tag refers to a Geographical Indication.
 To put it simply, it comprises of a sign or even a name of a product or range of products specific to a particular geographical location.

 The location could be out of a city, region or area, and country.
-The aim is to preserve the unique identity of the place in relation to the product that has been passing down from one generation to another.
+The aim is to preserve the unique identity of the place in relation to the product that has been passed down from one generation to another.

 GI Tags in India